chemnet-io/templateKG/README.md

 # templateKG
-This is a template that provides the basic sttructure for a webpage, without contents.
+This is a repository template that provides the basic structure for a webpage, without contents.